plenigo/plenigo.github.io/pages/custom_integration/paywall.md

 #### Java

-For Java integration yoi can use the `com.plenigo.sdk.services.UserService#hasUserBought` method for this purpose.
+For Java integration you can use the `com.plenigo.sdk.services.UserService#hasUserBought` method for this purpose.
 ```java
 String cookieHeader = request.getHeader("Cookie");
 // The_product_id from the plenigo backend.